 - The no logos & white was also not correct.
 Anyone wearing something not appropriate for television was given Man v.
 Food Live T-shirts, which was an excellent deal for them.

-- No cell phones (must be off) or cameras – This was not true.
+- No cell phones (must be off) or cameras – This was false.
 There was a dude right next to the guys in blue during the Burger & Beer Joint challenge who was using his cell phone while the show was live on the air more than once.

 - I mentioned I was wearing a black wristband.
 Depending on the color of your wristband, you were told to stand in a particular area.
 Our area was by Tony Luke’s and Lou’s.
 We were told not to move from there.

-- If you were part of the V.I.P. area you were given liquor and soft drinks, us common folk had water.
-Most of the V.I.P. people were also talking on their phones and taking pictures.
+- If you were part of the V.I.P. area, you were given liquor and soft drinks; we common folk had water.
+Most of the V.I.P. people talked on their phones and took pictures.
 I guess it pays to be V.I.P.

-- The very first intro scene where Adam Richman is seated, and he’s surrounded by all the fans, was filmed at 6:30 PM; everything else was live.
+- The intro scene, where Adam Richman is seated, and all the fans surround him, was filmed at 6:30 PM; everything else was live.

-- We were finally allowed to eat food at 8:45 PM and told to make sure we had plates of food in our hands when the tapings begin.
+- We were finally allowed to eat food at 8:45 PM and told to make sure we had plates of food in our hands when the tapings began.

-- We were also told that we would be switching the areas we were standing in once the filming began, but that went out the window, and everyone went wherever they wanted.
+- We were also told that we would switch the areas we were standing in once the filming began, but that went out the window, and everyone went wherever they wanted.
 I went to visit my friends from Burger & Beer Joint.